web analytics

 We already know that true biblical belief or a complete faith includes obedience to Christ’s commands.
 True Biblical belief is so much more the intellectual assent or agreement.

 The Bible often just presents the whole process as “belief,” and just assumes we know that complete Biblical belief includes all five of the scriptural steps we find in the Biblical Plan of Salvation.
-Just because the Bible does not list all five steps every time it talks about salvation, does not mean that any one step is less important.
+Just because the Bible does not list all five steps every time it talks about salvation, does not mean that any one step is less important or not required.
 Our job is to discover the composite God has created which is quiet often summed up as “belief.”

-If you watched my video series, may remember this example… If I told you I brushed my teeth, you automatically understand I used a toothbrush, a bit of toothpaste and some water.
+If you watched my video series, you may remember this example… If I told you I brushed my teeth, you automatically understand I used a toothbrush, a bit of toothpaste and some water.
 I did not need to tell you everything that was involved in brushing my teeth.
 Many steps were summed up in one phrase, just as the Bible often sums up the complete plan of salvation as, “belief.”

 Click here to read the rest of this post.